ryanbethel/graphql-dynamodb-example/readme.md

 # DynamoDB and GraphQL together

-This is an example GraphQL API that is backed by DynamoDB and will deploy to AWS serverless technology.
+This is an example GraphQL API that is backed by DynamoDB.
+It will deploy to AWS serverless technology using the Architect framework([arc.codes](arc.codes)).
 For a more detailed explanation of the code see the blog post on [css-tricks](https://css-tricks.com/how-to-make-graphql-and-dynamodb-play-nicely-together/).

 ## Getting Started